 Drivers Side Carpet and Seat – The C4’s high door sills are famous for their tricky ingress/egress.
-They’re known for wear due to contorting oneself to get in and out of the car.
+They’re also known for wear due to contorting oneself to get in and out of the car.
 Look at the leading edge of the bulkhead carpet and outboard seat bolster.
 Replacements are as plentiful as cats and dogs, but they ain’t cheap, especially leather seat covers.

 Electric Dashboard –Be sure and check out if the gauges are accurate and everything is working.
 Problems can be fixed but are time-consuming and expensive.

 Steering Column – The aforementioned tricky ingress/egress issues usually take a toll on the steering column as it is leveraged to get out the car.
 Check for up and down play.
 It can be a laborious fix and time is money.

 Make Sure Car Is Complete – A unaltered car in well-maintained condition usually brings the most money, but don’t overlook an otherwise good car because it’s been “breathed” on or had owner modifications.
 The good news is that there is a vast Corvette aftermarket supplier base that would love to help you restore your C4 Corvette.

 Also, as a general rule, a color change is a deal-breaker for a lot of folks, so find a car that is painted in a factory color that turns you on.

 Verify VIN And Motor Numbers – This is fairly easy to do.
 Some research is required to get up to speed on VIN and engine codes, but definitive guides are widely available.